Roles and responsibilities

 Since his arrival in 2013, Mark has been taking the QEII Centre on a journey of revitalisation and rejuvenation, both physically and philosophically, working with his team to evolve the brand and deliver the ambition to become London’s finest specialist events venue.

 Mark’s commitment and drive to modernise the centre was rewarded when he won the miaList Leadership Award 2015, an accolade for which he was nominated by the QEII staff.
-In the last five years, the QEII Centre and its teams have won 21 industry awards for work across all areas of the business.
+In the last eight years, the QEII Centre and its teams have won 37 industry awards for work across all areas of the business.

-Mark currently serves as a Non-Executive Director on the Board of the Meetings Industry Association and is married with two children.
+Mark currently serves as a Non-Executive Director on the Boards of the Meetings Industry Association and Victoria Westminster Business Improvement District and is married with two children.

 CEO, Harvey Nichols